FreeRTOS/iot-reference-arm-corstone3xx/docs/components/aws_iot/aws_tool.md

 export AWS_SESSION_TOKEN=<session_token>
 export AWS_REGION=eu-west-1
 ```
-The above keys and tokens can be found on the AWS online portal.
+The above keys and tokens can be found on the [AWS access portal](https://docs.aws.amazon.com/signin/latest/userguide/sign-in-urls-defined.html#access-portal-url).
 They are also called AWS API keys.
 They need to be <em>reset occasionally</em> as they expire.
 See [Troubleshooting](#troubleshooting) for more information.

 In order to do an OTA update, you should have built an application that uses AWS, e.g. Keyword Detection.
 This is because the script assumes that `build/update-signature.txt` file exists when doing an OTA update.
 Alternatively, you can provide the directory holding signatures and credentials as a command line argument (see `--build_dir`).
 Script-generated credentials will be written here.